 TGbe editor: Please update the following paragraph in this subclause as follows:

-A recipient MLD shall maintain a receive reordering buffer per peer-MLD/TID.
+A recipient MLD shall maintain a single common receive reordering buffer per peer-MLD for each TID under a block ack agreement, independently of the number of links that are setup.
 The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in order of received sequence number.
 It shall also be responsible for identifying and discarding duplicate frames (i.e., frames that have the same sequence number as a currently buffered frame) that are part of this block ack agreement.
 It shall maintain its own state independent of the scoreboard context control to perform this reordering as specified in 10.25.6.6 (Receive reordering buffer control operation).
 Each received MPDU shall be analyzed by the scoreboard context control as well as by the receive reordering buffer control.

 An EHT STA shall send Control frames following the rules defined in 10.6.6 (Rate selection for Control frames) and 26.15.2 (PPDU format selection) with the following additional exception: